abircse/abircse/README.md

 🔹 7.5+ years of experience in software engineering and mobile development
 🔹 Specialized in **native & cross-platform apps**, **AI & ML integration**, and **scalable software architecture**

-I build **high-performance, production-ready systems** that solve real business challenges.
-With a solid foundation in computer science and hands-on experience, I blend deep engineering skills and AI/ML to deliver **intelligent, reliable, and efficient software solutions**.
-I strongly believe in clean code, architectural clarity, and continuous knowledge sharing.
+Building **high-performance, production-ready systems** that solve real business challenges.
+With a solid foundation in computer science and hands-on experience in multiple international & local companies, I blend deep engineering skills and AI/ML to deliver **intelligent, reliable, and efficient software solutions**.
+I strongly believe in writing clean code, maintaining architectural clarity, and fostering continuous knowledge sharing.

 ---